2026 Paris municipal election

-The 2026 Paris municipal election is scheduled to take place in March 2026 to elect the Mayor of Paris and the Council of Paris.
-This election follows the two-term tenure of Anne Hidalgo, the first woman to serve as mayor of Paris, who announced in November 2024 that she would not seek a third term.
-The election is expected to be highly competitive, with multiple candidates from across the political spectrum already declaring or preparing their candidacies.
+The 2026 Paris municipal election was held on 15 March 2026, with a runoff on 22 March to elect the 163 members of the Council of Paris and the 17 arrondissement councils.
+The Council of Paris subsequently elected the Mayor of Paris, while the arrondissement councils elected their respective mayors.
+The election followed the two-term tenure of incumbent mayor Anne Hidalgo, the first woman to serve as mayor, who announced in November 2024 that she would not seek a third term.

+The main candidates were Emmanuel Grégoire of the Socialist Party (PS), Rachida Dati of The Republicans (LR), Sophia Chikirou of La France Insoumise (LFI), Pierre-Yves Bournazel of Horizons, and Sarah Knafo of Reconquête.
+Grégoire finished first in the first round with 37.98% of the vote, followed by Dati with 25.46%.
+Chikirou received 11.72%, Bournazel 11.34%, and Knafo 10.40%.
+Following the first round, Bournazel merged his list with Dati's while Knafo withdrew her candidacy and endorsed Dati.

+In the second round, Grégoire received 50.52% of the vote and his alliance won 103 of the 163 seats.
+Dati received 41.52% and won 51 seats while Chikirou received 7.96% and won the remaining 9 seats.
+Grégoire was elected mayor, extending the Socialist Party's 25-year hold on Paris.

 Background

-Anne Hidalgo, a member of the Socialist Party (PS), was first elected mayor in 2014 and re-elected in 2020, serving during a period marked by significant events including the 2015 terrorist attacks in Paris, the COVID-19 pandemic, and the 2024 Summer Olympics hosted by the city.
-Hidalgo focused her administration on urban transformation projects such as the "15-minute city" concept and expanding social housing.
-Despite some controversies and a decline in popularity, she remained a central figure in Paris politics until her decision not to run again in 2026, endorsing Senator Rémi Féraud as her preferred successor.
+Anne Hidalgo, a member of the Socialist Party (PS), was first elected mayor of Paris in 2014 and re-elected in 2020, serving during major events including the 2015 terrorist attacks, the COVID-19 pandemic, and the 2024 Summer Olympics.
+Her administration focused on urban transformation projects such as the "15-minute city" concept and expanding social housing.
+The number of cars in the city has been reduced, with 100 streets having permanently banned traffic.
+Despite some controversies and declining popularity, she remained a central figure in Parisian politics until her decision not to run in 2026, endorsing Senator Rémi Féraud as her preferred successor.
+The 2020 municipal elections were marked by low turnout (42% in the first round) due to the pandemic.
+Hidalgo formed an alliance with The Ecologists in the second round, increasing her majority by five seats.
+The opposition The Republicans list led by Rachida Dati lost 13 seats, holding 58 council seats, while the LREM list led by Agnès Buzyn won eight seats.
+La France Insoumise (LFI) held a single seat.